coavins/EmoTrackerPacks/README.md

 ## Things that are NOT yet tracked:

 - Master Quest dungeon checks
-- Which prize is awarded by each dungeon
 - Whether the scarecrow's song is available
 - Captures for spawn and entrance randomizer
 - At which song location each song was received